Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Method

 To compute transition histograms, we employ an auxiliary discriminative classification layer trained with Binary Cross-Entropy loss $L_{\text{BCE}}$, which maps internal representations to relationship category probabilities.

 Combining these discriminative losses with the generative teacher-forcing cross-entropy loss $L_{\text{CE}}$, we form the complete \ac{oora} training objective: { } where $L_{\mathrm{CE}}$ denotes the teacher-forcing cross-entropy on the next-token distribution, $L_{\mathrm{BCE}}$ supervises an auxiliary classification head that is trained independently of the frozen \ac{llm} parameters, and $L_{\mathrm{trans}}$ enforces temporal smoothness of relationship transitions.
-A single hyper-parameter $\lambda$ controls the trade-off between temporal regularisation and the two accuracy-oriented terms.
-A single hyper-parameter is used to balance these terms; we set $\lambda = 0.03$ in experiments.
+A single hyper-parameter $\lambda$ controls the trade-off between temporal regularization and the two accuracy-oriented terms; we set $\lambda = 0.03$ in experiments.